Matheos96/falli_matches/README.md

 ```console
 $ python falli_matches.py
 ```
-The script will print the results to the console as well as write a log to the file ```Falli_matches_log.txt``` which is appended to on each run.
+The script will print the results to the console as well as write a log to the file ```Falli_matches_log.txt``` which is prepended to after each run.